pryley/blackbar/readme.txt

 = How do I add entries to the Console? =

-To add entries to the console, simply put the following line of PHP anywhere in your code:
+To add entries to the console, insert the following line of PHP anywhere in your code:

 `apply_filters('console', 'Enter something to debug here');`